Kitware/candela/app/resonantlab/README.md

 The VisualizationLibrary doesn't yet fit in this structure, but it shouldn't be hard to imagine how it could.

 ### `views/widgets`
 These draw the contents of the panels, and inherit from `Widget/index.js`.
-They're each kind of bulky, and could probably use breaking the contents up into subviews (e.g., in porting the DatasetView to MSKCC, I broke the histograms up into separate views—but I haven't gotten around to this in Resonant Laboratory yet).
+They're each kind of bulky, and could probably use breaking the contents up into subviews (e.g., in porting the DatasetView to MSKCC, I broke the histograms up into separate views—but I haven't gotten around to this in Resonant Lab yet).

 To understand what's going on in each `initialize()` function, it's probably worth looking at the `Widget/index.js` code—`this.icons` and `this.statusText` are special variables that the views can use to control what gets displayed in their header bar.

 ## Oddities to watch out for

 ### Broken Backbone Models, Anonymous Access
-Because Girder breaks Backbone model syncing (especially for metadata), Resonant Laboratory attempts to patch Backbone's native `save()`-style behavior.
+Because Girder breaks Backbone model syncing (especially for metadata), Resonant Lab attempts to patch Backbone's native `save()`-style behavior.
 For specifics, see the comments in `models/MetadataItem.js`.

 The only thing that anonymous access introduces on the client side that is a little weird is when the user tries to `save()` an item, but doesn’t have write access (e.g. they’re logged out).
 The server honors the `save()` request, but saves to a copy... meaning that, from the client’s perspective, the item model’s ID will get swapped out from underneath it. `MetadataItem.js` tries to make this ID swap seamless as far as Backbone is concerned, but it also emits a special `‘rl:swappedId’` event because other parts of the client code likely use IDs for things.

 ### Events and Promises
 Perhaps the most confusing / hard-to-debug parts of the code will involve the way we use Backbone events and promises.
 Generally speaking, the code uses Backbone events for client-side-only signaling.
-All Resonant Laboratory backbone events are prefixed with `rl:`.
+All Resonant Lab backbone events are prefixed with `rl:`.

 Data that is dependent on server communication is usually accessed via a combination of ES6 promises and getters / setters.
 The two main places this happens are `models/Dataset.js` and `models/Project.js`—each has a `cache` object, independent from the Backbone model, with properties that are lazily evaluated (e.g. `window.mainPage.project.status.then(...)` will either resolve immediately, or send the request to the server if necessary).
 Indicating the need for an update is then as simple as invalidating the cache, and emitting the appropriate Backbone signals (ideally, we should refactor this so that `change:value` signals get emitted automatically).